mivd7/obrewon/README.md

 3. Run the app: `npm run start` || `yarn start`

 ### Feature list
+This app originally had one requirement which was to find the closest brewery given a certain zipcode input.
+I decided to extend this to with map and directions functionality, because recently I had dived into the Leaflet library and thought it would be perfect for this project.
+Here's the feature list as I defined them at the start, based on user stories.

  - Find the closest brewery based on zipcode input
  - See location of all breweries on map, highlight the one closest
  - See location of own zipcode input + closest found brewery on a map